All students entering the ESL +

 Design program take a test to determine their English course

 placement.
-Those who are waiting for admission to Parsons The New School for Design may have
+Those who are waiting for admission to Parsons School of Design may have

 to take ESL classes for one, two, or three semesters, depending on their level of English proficiency, to qualify for